apache/superset/docs/sqllab.rst

 All objects referenced in this dictionary will become available for users to integrate in their queries in **SQL Lab**.

+Customize templating
+''''''''''''''''''''

+As mentioned in the `Installation & Configuration <https://superset.incubator.apache.org/installation.html#sql-lab>`__ documentation, it's possible for administrators to overwrite Jinja templating with your customized template processor using the configuration variable ``CUSTOM_TEMPLATE_PROCESSORS``.
+The template processors referenced in the dictionary will overwrite default Jinja template processors of the specified database engines.

 Query cost estimation
 '''''''''''''''''''''